-- Elk combination license: Elk, conservation license, state lands, upland bird (excluding turkey), base hunting, AISPP and season fishing license.
+- Elk combination license: elk, conservation license, state lands, upland bird (excluding turkey), base hunting, aquatic invasive species prevention pass (AISPP) and season fishing license.

 The combination licenses essentially act as a general tag for Montana and must be drawn.
 Unlike limited entry permits, the combination licenses are distributed through a preference point system where 75% of the tags are reserved for the highest point holders.
 The remaining 25% of the tags are then put into a random draw with the remaining applicants who have not purchased any preference points.

 Nonresident tag allocation

 Montana grants nonresidents up to 10% of a district’s tag quota; however, the 10% is not guaranteed.
 Some years, the nonresident applicant pool will fill the entire 10% cap and other years it can be significantly less.

 Limited entry permits